How do I book an appointment?

 When do I register?

-Registration times are scheduled in early May for the Fall semester, in early November for the Winter semester, and in early March for the Summer semester.
-See Important Registration Dates to find out when registration times will be available for the upcoming semester.
-On or after this date, you may find your registration time through myUFV.
+Registration times are scheduled in May for the Fall semester, November for the Winter semester, and March for the Summer semester.
+See Important Registration Dates for more details.
+After the registration times are scheduled, you can find your personal registration time through myUFV.
 Use your UFV student ID and password to log in.

 * Register as soon as possible after your registration time so you do not miss out on your top course choices your top reserved seats that might be available to you.
 Also remember that classes fill up very fast.